omaryahir/reminderme/README.md

 task
 ----

 This project connect with your Reminders App.
-With that so you can see your task in the terminal you have to change add chmod +x to task-list.sh and for task.sh to use it:
+With that so you can see your reminders in the terminal.

+For installation download taskcmd.sh and task.sh and in terminal apply:

+	$ chmod +x task.sh
+	$ chmod +x taskcmd.sh

+After that you can use:

-	$ ./task-list.sh
+	$ ./taskcmd.sh

-or
+or ...

 	$ ./task.sh

-The last option call a "Home" list you can customize in this file editing with a text editor
+The last option will call to "Home" list, you can customize this, in the file editing with a text editor.

+You can edit ~/.bash_profile or make a link to use it in any folder in terminal.

 I hope this will help you.